naturalis/galaxy-tool-cutadapt/README.md

 ## Getting Started
 ### Installing
-Installing the tool for use in Galaxy execute the following commands as user galaxy
+Installing the tool for use in Galaxy \n execute the following commands as user galaxy
 ```
 cd /home/galaxy/Tools